Spike TV is continuing its commitment to tattoo programming.

-The male-themed network has renewed unscripted entries Ink Master and Tattoo Nightmares for a third and second season, respectively.
+The cable network has renewed Ink Master for a fourth season and Tattoo Nightmares for a third season, it was announced Monday.

 Tattoo competition series Ink Master, hosted by Dave Navarro, will return for a 13-episode season, while Tattoo Nightmares, executive produced by Jersey Shore's SallyAnn Salsano, will kick off a 26-episode run.
 Both series are set to return in 2014.

 The most recent season of Ink Master, with two episodes left, is pacing to be its most-watched, averaging 2.1 million viewers and has improved the time slot among adults 18-34 and 18-49 significantly.
 The series is produced by Original Media with Charlie Corwin and Andrea Richter as executive producers.